Placidium arboreum: Habitat and distribution

 Placidium arboreum is widely distributed in the southeastern United States, with a few scattered occurrences in the western and northeastern United States.
 It is rare in California, with some reports from locations in the Coast Range.
 The North American range of the lichen extends south to Mexico.
-The lichen has also been found in the West Indies and has been recorded from Tucumán, Argentina, where it was growing in a rainforest at an elevation of 1200 m.
-In 2017, it was recorded for the first time in Canada after it was found in a few locations in Ontario.
+The lichen has also been found in the West Indies and has been recorded in Tucumán, Argentina, where it was growing in a rainforest at an elevation of 1200 m.
+In 2017, it was recorded for the first time in Canada after it was found in a few locations in Ontario; it is considered an uncommon species in this province.

 The lichen typically grows at the base of hardwood trees, and the bark of oak is a preferred substratum.
 Placidium arboreum has been recorded on several oak species: Quercus alba (white oak) is a predominant associate in the northern part of its range, Q. stellata (post oak) and Q. muehlenbergii (chinkapin) occur further south, while Q. virginiana (southern live oak), Q. arizonica (Arizona white oak), and Q. douglasii (blue oak) are associated with the lichen in the south and southwest parts of its range.
 Tree genera that associate with Placidium arboreum less commonly include Ulmus (elm), Fraxinus (ash), Carya (hickory), Platanus, Liquidambar (sweetgum), Acer (maple), and Salix (willow).
 The lichen generally establishes itself in the crevices of the bark.
 In rare instances, it has been recorded growing over mosses on limestone.